Code-Institute-Submissions/MoniPar-the-visensemble/README.md

 ```
 #### Images not rendering on old browsers

 A quick lookup on [Caniuse.com](https://caniuse.com/webp) showed that older versions of all browsers especially Safari did not support the WebP image format.
 The picture tag in HTML was added to offer a fallback to a JPG format for these browsers. [faqcode4u.com](https://www.faqcode4u.com/faq/414363/responsive-image-picture-vs-img-with-srcset-fallback-issue) was helpful in figuring this out.
 HTML for the pages was validated again in the [HTML Validator](https://validator.w3.org/).
-For the background images in CSS, it was opted to switch back the Home Page Landing Background Image, The About Us section Background Image and the flip card front image to JPG format again as they were useful for positioning of the other elements.
+For the background images in CSS, it was opted to switch back the Home Page Landing Background Image, The About Us section Background Image and the flip card profile photo to JPG format again as they were useful for positioning of the other elements.
 The website was tested again for performance and it was found that there was only a .2s delay for the JPG images.
 The Contact Page Background Image was left as WebP as the contact form had good contrast anyway without it.

+#### Other Issues

+The Audio players on certain iOS devices were not centering properly.
+It was suggested to pass the CSS through an online [Autoprefixer](https://autoprefixer.github.io/) to add vendor prefixes for all popular browsers.
+This did not solve the problem but it was decided to keep the prefixes anyway.

+iOS seems to disregard the width and height given to radio buttons.

 [Back to Top](#table-of-contents)

 ---

 # Deployment

 The project was deployed to GitHub pages by navigating to the Settings tab in the GitHub repository and selecting the Main Branch from the source section drop-down menu.
 Once the Main branch was selected, the page automatically refreshed to display a detailed ribbon indicating successful deployment.

 The live link can be found here - https://monipar.github.io/the-visensemble/